ruskicanuk/affiliateGOchatbot/docs/CHATBOT_FLOW_DOCUMENTATION.md

 2. **Selected Option Highlighting**: When a user clicks an option, it appears as a green highlighted user message
 3. **Persistent Custom Question Input**: Always-available input field at the bottom for custom questions
 4. **Smooth Animations**: All interactions include smooth transitions and visual feedback
-5. **Form Link**: Below the single chat window, a link to another page which says "I prefer to learn more about Green Office from a human".
-The page is a form that asks for their first (required) and last (required) name, their email (required), their phone number (optional), Retreats per year (Integer, optional) and Attendees per retreat (Integer, optional).

 ### Hybrid Response Handling